pburkholder/decksets/2019-02-devopsdc/text.md

 # Puppet state of DevOps reports

+- Key Players:
+  - Gene Kim
+  - Jez Humble
+  - James Turnbull
+  - John Willis
+- 2012 Survey Data
+- Report to Velocity, June 2013

+---

+## High Performing DevOps Teams (2012)

+- They’re	 more	 agile
+  - 30x	 more	 frequent	 deployments
+  - 8,000x	 shorter	 lead	 time
+  (minutes/hours	 vs.	 months/quarters)
+- They’re	more	 reliable
+  - 2x	 the	 change	 success	 rate
+  - 12x	 faster	 MTTR

+.footer: 2013 State of DevOps Slides (June): https://www.slideshare.net/realgenekim/2013-velocity-devops-metrics-its-not-just-for-webops-any-more

+---

+## Measuring Culture  (2012)

+> “I’ll tell you EXACTLY what devops means.
+Devops means giving a shit about your job enough to not pass the buck.
+Devops means giving a shit about your job enough to want to learn all the parts and not just your little world.
+Developers need to understand infrastructure.
+Operations people need to understand code.
+People need to fucking work with each other and not just occupy space next to each other.”
+John Vincent | @lusis | http://bit.ly/12DkRhf

+.footer: 2013 State of DevOps Slides (June): https://www.slideshare.net/realgenekim/2013-velocity-devops-metrics-its-not-just-for-webops-any-more

+---

+##  Measuring Culture (2012)

+- Trust (and Verify)
+- Continuous Improvement vs Risk Management Theater
+- “Human Error”
+- Heroes / "high performers

+.footer: 2013 State of DevOps Slides (June): https://www.slideshare.net/realgenekim/2013-velocity-devops-metrics-its-not-just-for-webops-any-more

+^ They identified that they need to measure culture, to identify High Mgmt Trust vs Low Mgmt Trust styles, and that they needed metrics that enable regression, using a "Likert-type scale"

+---

 until Nicole Forsgren starting working with Puppet on the State of DevOps Survey in 2013, and published their first report in 2014.